Barry Gurary: Agudas Chasidei Chabad v. Gourary

 Gurary's grandfather, Yosef Yitzchak Schneersohn, collected a large library of Jewish texts, which included several hundred rare volumes.
 Gurary said he was entitled to a portion of the library and was supported in this by his mother and his grandfather's librarian, Rabbi Chaim Lieberman.

-In 1984, Gurary entered the library and clandestinely removed some books which he sold to rare book dealers.
+In 1984, Gurary entered the library and clandestinely stole many books which he sold to rare book dealers.
 One illuminated Passover Haggadah from 1757 was sold for $69,000 to a Swiss book dealer who soon found a private buyer to pay nearly $150,000 for it.
 Gurary was observed on a security camera taking the books.

 Gurary said he had his mother's permission and the permission of his aunt, Menachem Mendel Schneerson's wife, to take the books.
 His aunt denied giving him permission.
 Schneerson demanded that the volumes be returned.
 When Gurary refused, also refusing Schneerson's summons to a Beth Din (rabbinical court), Schneerson's legal team sought a temporary restraining order that would impound the books still in Gurary's possession, and a ruling that the library was the property of Agudas Chasidei Chabad, the umbrella organization for the Chasidic movement.
 Schneerson's legal team included Nathan Lewin, former ambassador Jerome J. Shestack, and future Solicitor General of the United States Seth Waxman.

 Schneerson said that the volumes were not the "personal possession" of Gurary's grandfather, but the "communal property" of the Lubavitch Hasidim.
 This view was supported by a letter from Gurary's grandfather indicating that the books were the heritage of the entire Jewish community.

 During the court hearing, Gurary's mother supported him while his father supported Schneerson.
 Schneerson was not deposed, but his wife, Chaya Mushka Schneerson was.
 Other witnesses included Nobel Peace Prize recipient Elie Wiesel, who testified as an expert witness on Chasidic life.

-In 1986, the court ruled in favor of Agudas Chassidei Chabad, and the ruling was upheld on appeal in 1987.
+On 5 Tevet 5747 (January 6 1986), the court ruled in favor of Agudas Chassidei Chabad, and the ruling was upheld on appeal in 1987.
 Agudas Chassidei Chabad located and paid the various book collectors who had bought the books from Gurary and the volumes were returned to the library.
 In total, Agudas Chassidei Chabad paid $432,000 to buy back the various books.
+Since then, the date of 5 Tevet (or Hei Teves) is celebrated among Chabad Chassids as "Didan Notzach" (דידן נצח, The Victory is ours).

 Gurary worked as a management consultant.